Neoware-Technology-Solutions/insurasiist_databricks_demo/README.md

 ## Overview

 The Insurance Assistant Chatbot is an AI-powered tool designed to streamline customer service for insurance agents by handling queries related to policy details, claims, and KYC submissions.
-Leveraging Databricks’ advanced embedding and language models, the chatbot provides precise, context-sensitive answers based on structured customer data and unstructured policy documents. **Its multimodal capabilities allow users to not only ask questions about their policies but also upload images to initiate claims or complete KYC processes, making it an all-in-one, user-friendly solution for efficient insurance support.**
+Leveraging advanced embedding and language models, the chatbot provides precise, context-sensitive answers based on structured customer data and unstructured policy documents. **Its multimodal capabilities allow users to not only ask questions about their policies but also upload images to initiate claims or complete KYC processes, making it an all-in-one, user-friendly solution for efficient insurance support.**

 ## Features
 - **Customer Query Handling**: Agents can ask questions about customer insurance policies, and the assistant will provide answers based on the provided context.